marcinowski/github-adapter/README.md

 All responses are returned in `json` format, some of them are paginated (see *pagination* section).
 ### Non authenticated user

 Let's explore the functionalites for non authenticated users with `curl` command alongside with python `requests` library.

-**Note** in examples below it's assumed that you run this on `127.0.0.1:5000` or `localhost:5000`.
+**Note** in examples below it's assumed that you run the app on `127.0.0.1:5000` or `localhost:5000`.
 Change the domain accordingly to your needs.

 Executing: